 As the director of AFSC’s New Mexico Program, I want to thank you for helping us bridge this critical gap.

-Since March, we have provided almost 7,000 pounds of local, fresh produce—reaching thousands of community members in need.
+Since March, we have provided more than 12,000 pounds of local, fresh produce—reaching thousands of community members in need.
 None of this would be possible without the support of the AFSC community and our partners.

 One Albuquerque farmer told us: “If I didn’t have AFSC’s Farm to Food Bank to sell my produce to, I may not have farmed this season.
 I lost most of my restaurants and farmer’s markets because of the pandemic.
 I was able to continue to employ two workers this season at living wages thanks to AFSC’s program.
 It’s been a life saver.”